 Watch out for allergies and pests

 One other reason your dog might be shedding excessively is because of an allergic reaction.
 Similar to humans, dogs can react in negative ways when exposed to particular allergens, with one possible reaction being falling hair.
 The problem is that there are many possible allergens out there, and it can be difficult to isolate what exactly is causing the problem.
-For example, a dog could be allergic to some ingredient in a new can of dog food that you’re trying out, or some chemical in a spray that you’re using to clean the house, or especially to bites from mites or other pests that have managed to latch onto your pet.
+For example, a dog could be allergic to some ingredient in the new dog food bag that you’re trying out, or some chemical in a spray that you’re using to clean the house, or especially to bites from mites or other pests that have managed to latch onto your pet.
 You may need to work with your vet in order to figure out what is causing the allergy.
 Once identified, be sure to remove it from your dog’s environment, so that your pet can return to regular health.

 These tips focus on maintaining and improving your dog’s health, since this will also reduce and prevent unnecessary shedding associated with dietary imbalances, illnesses, allergies and the like.
 Even low maintenance dogs will need adequate dietary and medical care, to avoid complications down the road.
 But in addition to that, there are also simple and straightforward steps that you can take at home and elsewhere, so that the hair that does get shed doesn’t take over your environment.
 Consider these tips.